 Breeding and Reproduction

 Jamunapari goats have a breeding season that starts in August and ends in March.
 During this period, the does come into heat every 21 days, and the gestation period lasts for approximately 150 days.
-The does usually give birth to a single kid, but twins are not uncommon.
+They do usually give birth to a single kid, but twins are not uncommon.
 They are excellent mothers and take good care of their kids.

 Feeding and Nutrition